matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Charts and tables are views
 - Numeric data are model
 - Controller -> A slider to adjust volume in a media player app
-- Model -> The MP$ file of a movie to be played in a media-player app
+- Model -> The MP3 file of a movie to be played in a media-player app
 - View -> The area of the media player app that actually displays video

-# Synchronized
+### Synchronized

     public class SameClass {                        public class SomeClass {
         synchronized static void foo() {}   ===         static void foo() {